S4 Ep10: Let’s Talk About a Personal Brand Coaching Session with Sarah Scott

 • [00:00:03] Welcome!
 This episode will be a little different!

 Christine Gritmon: Hello, and welcome to Let's Talk About Brands.
-I am your host, Christine Grittman, and I'm normally coming at you every single week interviewing someone, a professional of some sort, ideally someone in marketing or branding, about different elements of branding, especially personal branding.
+I am your host, Christine Gritmon, and I'm normally coming at you every single week interviewing someone, a professional of some sort, ideally someone in marketing or branding, about different elements of branding, especially personal branding.
 This episode is going to be a little bit different.

 I'm really excited about this.
 This episode is actually going to give you a little taste of what I do with clients in my personal branding work.
 It's not like a whole session or anything, but my brilliant podcast editor, Sarah Scott of Sarah Scott Studios, she has said to me, I think it might be interesting to see you do your thing on an episode.